NoridelHerron/NoridelHerron/README.md

 ## 🤝 Contributors

-Special thanks to the following contributors who played an essential role in this project:
+Special thanks to the following contributors who played an essential role in the **Superscalar project**:
 - Vankateshwarlu Yejella – For designing the register file and fully verifying its functionality through rigorous testing.
 - Madhu Kanithi – For developing the data memory module and thoroughly verifying its correctness.
+- Nefeli Metallidou - WB Stage
+-
+**LearnToBuildCPU project**:
+- S N Ravindra - ALU in verilog
+-
 ---

 ## 📫 Contact